kibook/s1kd-tools/tools/s1kd-aspp/README.md

 to the list of ACTs/CCTs to use when generating display text for that data module.

--D, --dump
-Dump the built-in XSLT used to generate display text for applicability statements.

 -d, --dir &lt;dir&gt;
 Directory to start searching for ACT/CCT data modules in.
 By default, the current directory is used.